docker/docs/compose/install.md

 ## Install Compose

-Follow the instructions below to install Compose on Mac, Windows, Windows Server 2016, or Linux systems.
+Follow the instructions below to install Compose on Mac, Windows, Windows Server, or Linux systems.

 > Install a different version
 >